Lawmakers form caucus to throw federal support behind Tiger Stadium, other historic sports venues

 BATON ROUGE - Congressman Garret Graves and other U.S. representatives launched the Historic Stadium Caucus on Friday, a bi-partisan group of Congressmembers with the goal of "preserving the legacy and protecting the integrity" of the country's most historic sports venues.

-A news release Friday sad the group's goal is to not only preserve those stadiums but to enhance them to better meet modern expectations.
+A news release Friday said the group's goal is to not only preserve those stadiums but to enhance them to better meet modern expectations.
 The announcement highlights venues like LSU's Tiger Stadium and California's Rose Bowl Stadium.

 Read the full announcement below.